How Your Roof Material Affects Your Home Insurance Premium

 |Class 4||2.00 in projectile|

-The balls are dropped through a funny looking tube contraption:
+The balls drop through a funny looking tube contraption:

 Source: Insurance Institue for Business and Home Safety